rerupp/rust_playground/README.md

-# RUST Stuff
+# The `Rust` Playground

-This repository has a collection of RUST examples and utilities.
+The repository contains a collection of different `Rust` based programs and libraries.

 ## Why Rust?